Sources PubMed Google Scholar ScienceDirect bioRxiv ClinicalTrials.gov SFARI Dissertations ESPE

 • The study documents that SETD5 shares clinical overlap with other epigenetic modification disorders including KMT2A, KMT2D, ANKRD11 (KBG syndrome), and Cornelia de Lange syndrome genes.

-Relevance for families This study adds webbed neck to the documented features associated with SETD5 variants -- a finding not previously published.
-It also reinforces that SETD5 Syndrome belongs to a broader group of epigenetic disorders sharing overlapping features, which may help explain why some children receive an initial diagnosis of a related condition before SETD5 Syndrome is confirmed.
+This study adds webbed neck to the documented features associated with SETD5 variants, something not previously published.
+It also reinforces that SETD5 Syndrome belongs to a broader group of epigenetic disorders with overlapping features.
+This may help explain why some children receive an initial diagnosis of a related condition before SETD5 Syndrome is confirmed.

 SETD5 Haploinsufficiency Causes Mitochondrial Fragmentation and Reduced Energy Production in Brain Cells